The Thatched Cottage Norfolk. Sleeps 5

 Quirky and well-furnished, The Thatched Cottage Norfolk is ideally positioned for exploring this fantastic area.
 Centrally located for exploring the fabulous expanse of the Norfolk Broads National Park and the sandy beaches of the east Norfolk and Suffolk coast.
 From the cottage you can walk along the riverbank to the 4th century Roman Fort at Burgh Castle to take in the view over the Berney Arms Windmill and reed fen (RSPB bird reserve), one of the best views in East Anglia.
 Take a wander through to Redwings Horse Sanctuary or have a game of golf at nearby Caldecott Hall.
 Not far away is Fritton Lake Country Park, suitable for a peaceful day with the family and boasting one of the most beautiful lakes in East Anglia.
 For a more traditional day at the seaside Gorleston-on-Sea and Great Yarmouth are within a 10 minute drive and with award-winning beaches, harbour, piers, theatres and shopping, there is something for everyone.

 Ground Floor: Comfortably furnished living room with TV (Freeview), DVD, Radio/CD/iPod dock, exposed beams and inglenook fireplace.
 A good selection of books, games and DVD's suitable for all ages are provided.
 Kitchen/Dining Room with range cooker with 8 burner hob and dual electric ovens, fridge/freezer, microwave, kettle, toaster, dining table and chairs to seat 6, stable door to vestibule with door out onto the furnished courtyard and walled garden.
 Utility Room with dishwasher, washing machine, tumble dryer.
 WC.

 First Floor: Due to the age of the cottage some of the upstairs floors are quirky and uneven and all of upstairs rooms have both vertical and horizontal beams and sloping ceilings.
 Bedroom 1 - Double Bedroom with traditional iron double bed.
 Bedroom 2 - zip & link beds provide a kingsize double bed or twin beds.
 Bedroom 3 - Single bed with traditional iron bedstead.
-Family bathroom with roll top slipper bath and separate shower cubicle with twin head system (rainfall & conventional heads) and The White Company complimentary toiletries.
+Family bathroom with marble topped vanity, roll top slipper bath, separate shower cubicle with twin head system (rainfall & conventional heads) and The White Company complimentary toiletries.